Quickstart: Deploy Bicep files by using GitHub Actions

 with your subscription ID.

-The output is a JSON object with the role assignment credentials that provide access to your App Service app similar to below.
+The output is a JSON object with the role assignment credentials that provide access to your App Service app similar to the following output.

 {